matthewsides/Glossary-Of-Tech-Terms/README.md

 ## [4] IDE

 An integrated development environment (IDE) is a software suite that consolidates the basic tools developers need to write and test software.

+## [5] Complier

+'High-level language is converted into binary language in various phases.'
+A compiler is a program that converts high-level language to assembly language.
+Which is then converted into Machine level language from assembly language.

+### How a Compiler functions:

+▪ User writes a program in a language (high-level language).

+▪ The compiler, compiles the program and translates it to assembly program (low-level language).

+▪ An assembler then translates the assembly program into machine code (object).

+▪ A linker tool is used to link all the parts of the program together for execution (executable machine code).

+▪  A loader loads all of them into memory and then the program is executed.

+### Interpreter

+An Interpreter is a program that executes instructions written in a high-level language.
+There are two ways to run programs written in a high-level language.
+The most common is to compile the program (covered above); the other method is to pass the program through an interpreter.

+An interpreter translates high-level instructions into an intermediate form, which it then executes.